AhmedEweed/Baseball-performance-story/Write_Up.md

 > <cite> Ashraf Hesham </cite>

+> "I think a more descriptive color encoding will be useful"

+> <cite> Nael Ayman </cite>

+> "I am interested in navigating the handedness of the player myself while exploring the visualizaiton!"

+> <cite> Alaa Salah </cite>

 This is the feed back I received from my friends. it was written in Arabic,
 so I translated and quoted it for easy understanding.
 Most of them do not have much knowledge about baseball more than that it is a game played in the US
 using a bat and a small ball!
-As you can see in the feedback, there is no edits or modifications needed, so the final version of the story is the same as the first one.

 # Resources